Dude (Looks Like a Lady): Origins

-According to Child, Tyler came up with the idea of the song while at a bar and mistaking Mötley Crüe's lead singer Vince Neil for a woman with long blonde hair.
-Tyler's bandmates made fun of him, joking about how the “dude looked like a lady.”
-Mötley Crüe's Nikki Sixx, in his book, The Heroin Diaries, states that the song was inspired by Neil.
+The song talks about a man who is mistaken for a woman.
+According to Desmond Child, Steven Tyler came up with the idea after mistaking Mötley Crüe singer Vince Neil for a woman with long blonde hair.
+Tyler's bandmates made fun of him, joking about how the "dude looked like a lady".
+In his book The Heroin Diaries, Mötley Crüe's Nikki Sixx concurs that the song was inspired by Neil.